 The Department of Theatre Arts awards several scholarships.
 Incoming students are eligible for the Iowa Center for the Arts Scholarships, which offer full in-state tuition for three students who intend to major in Theatre Arts and who demonstrate exceptional promise.
 In addition, the Tanna Frederick Scholarship provides $5,000 for an exceptional incoming student and the Hatch-Billops Scholarship offers aid to promising African American students.
 More than a dozen scholarships ranging from $500 to full in-state tuition are available to upper-level students.
 Contact the Department of Theatre Arts for additional information and an application.

-The Bachelor of Arts (BA) degree program in theatre arts includes courses in acting, theatre technology, performance analysis, history of theatre and drama, design, dramatic literature, and production.
+The Theatre Arts Program includes courses in acting, theatre technology, performance analysis, history of theatre and drama, design, dramatic literature, and production.
 It is based on the philosophy that the best way to develop future artists is to expose them to rigorous professional practice within the framework of a liberal arts and sciences education.
-Required course work includes completing the College of Liberal Arts and Sciences General Education Program.
+Required coursework includes completing the College of Liberal Arts and Sciences GE CLAS Core.

 Students learn how to collaborate by working with graduate students and faculty members in every area of production.
 Together they grow as artists and share their commitment to artistic excellence.